 - 'java.lang.OutOfMemoryError' - as described in the Java Language Specification.
-This replaces the 'OutOfMemoryException' from the DRMAA IDL specification. - 'DrmCommunicationException' - The DRMS could not be contacted. - 'AuthorizationException' - the session owner does not have permission to perform the chosen operation. - 'Java.lang.IllegalArgumentException' - as described in the Java Language Specification.
-This replaces the 'IllegalArgumentException' from the DRMAA IDL specification.
+This exception replaces the 'OutOfMemoryException' from the DRMAA IDL specification. - 'DrmCommunicationException' - The DRMS could not be contacted. - 'AuthorizationException' - the session owner does not have permission to perform the chosen operation. - 'Java.lang.IllegalArgumentException' - as described in the Java Language Specification.
+This exception replaces the 'InvalidArgumentException' from the DRMAA IDL specification.
 It MAY only be raised by methods with input arguments. - 'InternalException' - due to an error in the DRMAA implementation, the chosen operation could not be performed.